Gemini CLI Releases

 - What happens: The built JavaScript from both

-library is excluded from this bundle as it contains native binaries. - Why: This creates a single, optimized file that contains all the necessary application code.
-It simplifies execution for users who want to run the CLI without a full
+packages/core/distandpackages/cli/dist, along with all third-party JavaScript dependencies, are bundled byesbuildinto a single, executable JavaScript file (e.g.,gemini.js).
+Thenode-ptylibrary is excluded from this bundle as it contains native binaries. - Why: This creates a single, optimized file that contains all the

-, as all dependencies (including thecore
+npm install, as all dependencies (including thecorepackage) are included directly.

 - What happens: The built JavaScript from both